 - 2. Minimum and maximum salaries: under each salary schedule there are set forth a minimum and a maximum salary rate.
-Except as otherwise provided in these rules, appointment to any position shall be made at the minimum rate and advancement by successive steps from one salary to the next higher rate and to the maximum rate for the class shall be made based on meritorious service and efficiency. - 3.
+Except as otherwise provided in these rules, appointment to any position shall be made offered at the minimum rate. and Any appointment may also include negotiation based on experience and education and the approval of the City Administrator.
+And advancement may be accomplished by successive steps from one salary to the next higher rate and to the maximum rate for the class shall be made based on meritorious service and efficiency evidenced through annual performance appraisals or increased certifications. - 3.
 Part-time and temporary employment: Part-time or temporary employees shall be compensated based on the equivalent hourly rate paid for full-time employment and shall be paid for only those hours which they work.